 If you’re a fan of cilantro, then you must know that keeping its freshness is very important.
 Its heavy taste has a purpose in particular dishes.

-There are lucky people who live in places where cilantro grow all year round.
-Its farm has a very strong smell, which is a bit of a turn off.
-But, the best thing is its perfect for freezing and preserving.
+There are lucky people who live in places where cilantro grows all year round.
+Its farm has a very strong smell, which is a bit of a turn-off.
+But, the best thing is it’s perfect for freezing and preserving.

 Growing your own cilantro is an advantage.
 The perfect time to preserve them is during the cold season since they don’t grow that much during this period.
 If you can’t grow them, then find a vegetable supplier who can deliver you fresh cilantro.